-- The Robot League 2019 has just been launched, join us!
-Participants from all over the World are invited to join the Open League - learn together with all of us!
+- The Robot League 2023 stars in January, join us!
+Participants from all over the World are invited to join the Open League - let us all learn together!

-- In case of any difficulties with uploading a solution, you can send it via e-mail to the following address: email@example.com
+- Register an account and then upload your solution directly on the task specification page.
+In case of any difficulties with uploading a solution, you can send it via e-mail to the following address: email@example.com

 Do you like to build and program LEGO robots?
 Join the Robot League!

-- for teams with multiple members of the ages 9-16 (you don't have to be registered in FLL, we are an independent contest)
+- for teams with multiple members of the ages 9-16 (you don't have to be registered in another competition, we are an independent contest)

-- a new assignment with two tasks every 2 weeks and you have 4 weeks to solve it
+- a new assignment with two tasks approximately every 4 weeks and you have at least 5 weeks to solve it

 - fair play and a healthy competitive spirit